md84419/English-to-IPA/docs/new-language.md

-# Adding a language to the Cued SpeechService API
+# Adding a language to the Cued Speech Service API

 ## Overview
 The Cued Speech Service uses Robotica's fork of the Python English-to-IPA service (at the time of writing, v0.3.a18).
-The requirements.txt file specifies the requirement and the use of the test pypi directory to locate the module.
+The [requirements.txt](https://dev.azure.com/roboticaml/Cued-Speech/_git/Cued-Speech?path=/requirements.txt) file specifies the requirement and the use of the test pypi directory to locate the module.
 The source to the fork of English-to-IPA can be found at https://github.com/md84419/English-to-IPA​